Loudoun Academy, Galston

 Loudoun Academy is a secondary school in the outskirts of Galston, East Ayrshire, in Scotland serving the Loudoun district which includes the Irvine Valley, Kilmarnock, and surrounding rural areas of East Ayrshire.
 The school was built in 1971.
 The current enrolment as of July 2022 was 926.

 In 2022, Loudoun Academy was ranked as the 201st best performing state school in Scotland, an increase from its 2021 ranking where it was placed at 216th.
+In 2025, it was revealed that Loudoun Academy was one of four schools in Ayrshire that hadn’t been inspected since 2009.

 History and staffing

-Mr Rob Findlay retired in June 1994 as Rector, and he died in 2017 aged 82 years.
-The previous Headmaster Brian Johnston retired in 2009, and was succeeded by Peter Flood.
-Flood left the school in 2012 to a new position in Perth, leaving Graeme Walker as Acting Head Teacher.

-The role was then passed onto Linda McCauley-Griffiths who held the post until December 2017 when she was appointed as the new Head of Education for East Ayrshire Council.

-In January 2018, Scott Robertson was appointed Acting Head Teacher, and in April 2018, Robertson was appointed the permanent Head Teacher following interviews.
-Mr Robertson moved in March 2022 to Grange Academy, Kilmarnock as Head Teacher.

-In August 2022, David Falconer (previously Depute Head Teacher at Lanark Grammar School, South Lanarkshire) took up post as Head Teacher of Loudoun Academy.
+The position of Rector was held by Rob Findlay until 1994.
+Subsequently, Head Teachers of Loudoun Academy have been as follows: